 Jagriti Foundation’s roots began in 2006 as founder Selena Fox travelled to India for work to support early childhood teacher training.
 She returned to New Zealand but India stayed in her heart.

-In the years that followed, Selena worked closely alongside Delhi locals to establish a home for 22 girls of unimaginable need, having experienced deeply traumatic early childhoods.
+In the years that followed, Selena worked closely alongside Delhi locals to support girls of unimaginable need, having experienced deeply traumatic early childhoods.
 Today, these girls have grown up and are safe, educated and loved.

 The school was also built to serve as an education centre for the entire community, supporting adults through education to develop their own microenterprise initiatives.
 An example of this was sewing classes, which supported women to learn sewing skills so they could establish their own self-sustainable income for their families.